My Main Page with Links to My Other

 attention to payroll taxes.

-We are gradually experiencing a great
+We are face a great

 tax leveling: Now the overwhelming majority of households pay 25 to 40 percent

-of income in taxes, regardless of resources, burdens and contributions to
+of income in taxes, regardless of resources, burdens, and contributions to

 others.
 By 1989 a median income working family paid 6.3 percent in federal